-- Fulfil our legal and moral obligations: Protecting biodiversity is a public duty, and the BAP ensures we're taking concrete steps to achieve this. - Empower our teams: The BAP provides clear guidance and support for staff, helping them make informed decisions that benefit the environment. - Connect with communities: The BAP clearly communicates our actions on biodiversity to partners and stakeholders, fostering collaboration and accountability.
+- Fulfil our legal obligations and public duties: Protecting biodiversity is a public duty, and the BAP ensures we're taking concrete steps to achieve this. - Empower our teams: The BAP provides clear guidance and support for staff, helping them make informed decisions that benefit the environment. - Connect with communities: The BAP clearly communicates our actions on biodiversity to partners and stakeholders, fostering collaboration and accountability.